LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/LiveEngage App/LiveEngage App.md

 ### Conversation list indications

 Conversations pending an agent response have response time indications on right side.
-In case the conversation is overdue (at the top according to sorting logic) a red bell icon is displayed
+In the case where a conversation is overdue (at the top according to sorting logic), a red bell icon is displayed

 {: . notice}
-**The app filters out conversations with unassigned skills.
-Unassigned skill conversations will not be displayed in the connections list**
+The app filters out conversations with unassigned skills.
+Unassigned skill conversations will not be displayed in the connections list

 ## Bulk back to queue